zhengyishen0/LLM/README.md

 #### Using Ollama

 Ollama is a powerful tool for LLM development.
-Down load it from [here](https://ollama.ai/).
+Download it from [here](https://ollama.ai/).

 Then in your terminal, you can start using open-sourced LLMs like this.